stack-auth/pgmock/README.md

 If you'd like to run `pgmock` in a browser, see the [Browser support](#browser-support) section for detailed instructions.

 ## Getting started
-After `npm install pgmock`, you can run an in-memory server like so:
+You can run an in-memory server like so:

 ```typescript
 import { PostgresMock } from "pgmock";